LeePresswood/reactpokedex/README.md

 -------
 _AI + artist = airtist_

+Trained using Piet Mondrian's simple squares.

 Currently Working On:
 ---------------------
-- Get multiple sample images from the same artist
+- ~~Get multiple sample images from the same artist~~
 - Read image from classpath to JavaFX Image instance
-- Turn Image into array of Sliders.
+- Turn the image into array of Sliders.

 Previously Worked On:
 ---------------------